 $ zip hello-microservice cumulocity.json image.tar

-The resulting hello-microservice.zip file contains your microservice and it is ready to be uploaded to the Cumulocity IoT platform.
+The resulting hello-microservice.zip file contains your microservice and it is ready to be uploaded to the Cumulocity platform.

 Run the example